Woman standing in the doorway to a store

 Providing resources needed to prosper

-The nonprofit Women’s Economic Ventures (WEV) offers advisory support, coaching and microloans to small minority and women-run businesses
+The nonprofit Women’s Economic Ventures offers advisory support, coaching and microloans to minority- and women-run small businesses

-In the best of times, minority- and women-owned small businesses can struggle to stay afloat, as many of these entrepreneurs learned during the pandemic.
-“Most small businesses do not have the cash flow, reserves or insurance coverage to withstand a short-term interruption in sales, much less the indefinite impact of a global health crisis,” says Kate MacNaughton, director of development at Women’s Economic Ventures (WEV), which has provided guidance and support during this unprecedented time.
-Even now, when the pandemic has abated, the challenges remain.
+Even in the best of times, minority- and women-owned small businesses can struggle to stay afloat.
+When there are bumps in the road, many small businesses do not have the cash flow, reserves or insurance coverage to withstand a short-term interruption in sales.

-Today WEV is helping entrepreneurs in Ventura and Santa Barbara counties tackle the social and economic challenges they face by providing the tools and resources needed to create and sustain viable businesses.
-Expanded short-term advisory services address urgent issues like disaster recovery and cash flow management.
-Since funding continues to remain elusive for many small businesses, WEV offers grants and low-interest loans to finance a variety of business strategies, including marketing, website upgrades and hiring, while a new Forgivable Loan Program assists owners who need capital but are hesitant to take on more debt.
+Today, WEV is helping entrepreneurs in Ventura and Santa Barbara counties tackle the social and economic challenges they face by providing the tools and resources needed to create and sustain viable businesses.
+In addition to classes, business owners can take advantage of short-term advisory services, individualized bookkeeping training and ongoing business consulting, all offered in English and Spanish.
+Since funding continues to remain elusive for many small businesses, WEV offers grants and low-interest loans to finance a variety of business strategies, including marketing, website upgrades and hiring, while a forgivable loan program assists owners who need capital but are hesitant to take on more debt.

-A resource for women and minorities looking to start, grow or improve a small business since 1991, WEV has provided training and advisory services to more than 19,000 people and provided more than $7 million in small business loans.
+A resource for women and minorities looking to start, grow or improve a small business since 1991, WEV has provided training, advisory services and funding to more than 20,000 people, including more than $9 million in small business loans and grants.

 Explore more